dayne/node-red-contrib-rtl_433/README.md

 * `Protocols` - passes `-R <device>` option to enable only specified device decoding protocol.
 Multiple protocols can be listed (comma or space separated)
 * `Flex decoder` - passes `-X <decoder spec>` to the daemon.
 This allows to support devices where no hard coded protocol exists
 * `Expert` - passes any additional argument to the daemon.
 Make sure to adhere to the permissible arguments and avoid any additional quoting (`"` or `'`).
-* `Surpress duplicate messages` - Some sensors send the same data multiple times.
+* `Supress duplicate messages` - Some sensors send the same data multiple times.
 Default is to discard these duplicate values.

 For a complete reference of the `rtl_433` options refer to https://github.com/merbanan/rtl_433